 Solutions for Ending Qualified Immunity

-Thanks to the work of our coalition members, 3 starts and one city have ended qualified immunity allow people the opportunity to hold police officers, prison guards and government officials accountable in state and local courts.
+Thanks to the work of our coalition members, 3 states and one city have ended qualified immunity, allowing people the opportunity to hold police officers, prison guards, and government officials accountable in state and local courts.

 In September 2021, California passed SB 2, the Kenneth Ross Jr. Police Decertification Act of 2021.
 The bill is named in honor of a 25-year-old Black man fatally shot by police in 2018.
 State Senator Steven Bradford sponsored the bill.
 Per the Los Angeles Times, SB 2 “allows the lifetime decertification of law enforcement officers found to have engaged in misconduct.”
 Thus, SB 2 “establishes a fair and balanced way to hold officers who break the public trust accountable,” Senator Bradford says.